Communist Party of the Soviet Union: Post-Stalin years (1953–1985)

 At the 23rd Congress held in 1966, the names of the office of First Secretary and the body of the Presidium reverted to their original names: General Secretary and Politburo, respectively.
 At the start of his premiership, Kosygin experimented with economic reforms similar to those championed by Malenkov, including prioritizing light industry over heavy industry to increase the production of consumer goods.
 Similar reforms were introduced in Hungary under the name New Economic Mechanism; however, with the rise to power of Alexander Dubček in Czechoslovakia, who called for the establishment of "socialism with a human face", all non-conformist reform attempts in the Soviet Union were stopped.

 During his rule, Brezhnev supported détente, a passive weakening of animosity with the West with the goal of improving political and economic relations.
 However, by the 25th Congress held in 1976, political, economic and social problems within the Soviet Union began to mount, and the Brezhnev administration found itself in an increasingly difficult position.
 The previous year, Brezhnev's health began to deteriorate.
 He became addicted to painkillers and needed to take increasingly more potent medications to attend official meetings.
 Because of the "trust in cadres" policy implemented by his administration, the CPSU leadership evolved into a gerontocracy.
 At the end of Brezhnev's rule, problems continued to amount; in 1979 he consented to the Soviet intervention in Afghanistan to save the embattled communist regime there and supported the oppression of the Solidarity movement in Poland.
 As problems grew at home and abroad, Brezhnev was increasingly ineffective in responding to the growing criticism of the Soviet Union by Western leaders, most prominently by US Presidents Jimmy Carter and Ronald Reagan, and UK Prime Minister Margaret Thatcher.
 The CPSU, which had wishfully interpreted the financial crisis of the 1970s as the beginning of the end of capitalism, found its country falling far behind the West in its economic development.
 Brezhnev died on 10 November 1982, and was succeeded by Yuri Andropov on 12 November.

 Andropov, a staunch anti-Stalinist, chaired the KGB during most of Brezhnev's reign.
 He had appointed several reformers to leadership positions in the KGB, many of whom later became leading officials under Gorbachev.
 Andropov supported increased openness in the press, particularly regarding the challenges facing the Soviet Union.
-Andropov was in office briefly, but he appointed a number of reformers, including Yegor Ligachev, Nikolay Ryzhkov and Mikhail Gorbachev, to important positions.
+Andropov was in office briefly, but he appointed a number of reformers, including Yegor Ligachev, Nikolay Ryzhkov, and Mikhail Gorbachev, to important positions.
 He also supported a crackdown on absenteeism and corruption.
 Andropov had intended to let Gorbachev succeed him in office, but Konstantin Chernenko and his supporters suppressed the paragraph in the letter which called for Gorbachev's elevation.
 Andropov died on 9 February 1984 and was succeeded by Chernenko.
-The elderly Cherneko was in poor health throughout his short leadership and was unable to consolidate power; effective control of the party organization remained with Gorbachev.
-Chernenko died on 10 March 1985 and was succeeded in. office by Gorbachev on 11 March 1985.
+The elderly Chernenko was in poor health throughout his short leadership and was unable to consolidate power; effective control of the party organization remained with Gorbachev.
+When Chernenko died on 10 March 1985, his succession was already settled in favor of Gorbachev.